Sunday, 21 October 2018

 The Freemason translations to Russian of selections from Jung-Stilling sparked a ‘Great Trek’ by some Mennonites to the ‘East’ to meet Jesus during his Second Coming.
 Similar treks, or pokhod (flight to refuge), have been attempted, and several conducted, by Pryguny and Dukh-i-zhizniki, and are still active in their prophecies, songs and oral history.
 Some Canadian Doukhobors and Sons of Freedom retain an oral history of "trek", to Russia or somewhere else.

-At least one Spiritual Christian from Russia migrated to California as a Mason, and in the 1980s his grandson, John Spoldsoff continued the family Masonic tradition by joining and being elected to Head Mason in Fresno, California.
+At least one Spiritual Christian from Russia migrated to California as a Mason.
+His his grandson, John J. Spolsdoff continued the family Masonic tradition by joining in the 1970s, and being elected to Grand High Priest, Hanford, California, 1989-1990.

 Added December 4, 2019: "Masonry and Mormonism -- An interview with Greg Kearney, a lifelong, multi-generational Mormon and Master Mason" (87 min. podcast), Mormon Stories, Podbay FM, October 19, 2007. — Joseph Smith grew up in a Mason family, was a Mason, and adapted Mason rituals for his new religion.